SwissDataScienceCenter/renku/docs/admin/prerequisites/certificates.rst

 Generate manually
 --------------------

-You can also use an SSL certificate issued by a certificate authority.
+You can also use an SSL certificate issued by another certificate authority.
 Add the mentioned certificate as a secret to the ``renku`` namespace.

 .. code-block:: console